lacchain/david19-taskforce/README.md

 *	Gender of the person
 *	Age of the person
 *	Location of the person
-*	Type of information attested (isolation, interruption of isolation and reason, symptoms, or infection)
+*	Type of information attested (isolation, interruption of isolation and reason, symptoms, infection, or recovery)

 This service will be subscribed to events in the smart contract.
-The idea is to create and display a map that plots points of three different colours in the location where the information has been notified.
+The idea is to create and display a map that plots points of five different colours in the location where the information has been notified.
 This colours would be:

 *	Green for isolation
 *	Yellow for interruption of isolation
 *	Orange for symptoms
 *	Red for infection
+* Purple for recovery

 When one clicks on the points/region, it should be able to see information of the gender/age of the person (it can be on average or individually, depending of the number of people reporting).